rtakak/random-gif/README.md

-# random-image
+# random_GIF
-It draws a random image.
+Generates a gif with random pattern.